Rigidity of discrete conformal structures on surfaces: Open problems

-One can also study the prescribing combinatorial curvature problem for the discrete conformal structures on polyhedral surfaces.
-Results similar to the results in \cite{GGLSW, GLSW, T1} are convinced to be true for the discrete conformal structures on polyhedral surfaces.
+One can also study the prescribing combinatorial curvature problem for Glickenstein's discrete conformal structures on polyhedral surfaces.
+Results similar to the results in \cite{GGLSW, GLSW, T1} are convinced to be true for Glickenstein's discrete conformal structures on polyhedral surfaces.